-By default VSC will break on any uncaught exception.
-Since every error raised by your tests will cause an uncaught exception we recommend to deactivate this feature.
+By default, VSC will break on any uncaught exception.
+Since every error raised by your tests will cause an uncaught exception, we recommend deactivating this feature.

-To deactivate open click on the debug icon to switch to the debug view.
-Then un-check "Uncaught Exceptions" on the breakpoints window.
+To deactivate, click on the debug icon to switch to the debug view.
+Then uncheck "Uncaught Exceptions" in the "Breakpoints" window.